 Each year around 16 thousand under 18s receive community NHS funded mental health treatment in South West London.
 This is 4.5% of the children and young people population, which is above the London average of 4.1%

-215 children and young people were admitted to hospital in 2022 for mental health conditions.
+215 children and young health conditions.